 GRI Standards

-Statement of use | The Nomura Real Estate Group has reported the information cited in this GRI content index for the period [from April 1, 2022 to March 31, 2023] with reference to the GRI Standards.
-Some information includes periods other than those listed above. |
+Statement of use | The Nomura Real Estate Group has reported the information cited in this GRI content index for the period (from April 1, 2023 to March 31, 2024) with reference to the GRI standards. |

 ---|---|

-GRI 1 used | GRI 1: Foundation 2021 |
+GRI 1 used | GRI 1: foundation 2021 |

-Indicator | Reference | |
+INDIACTOR | REFERENCE | |

 ---|---|---|